rectifiedtech/Rick-Flash/README.md

 The Rick Flash can be reprogrammed using the Arduino IDE and connecting the appropriate pins from a WEMOS D1 Mini Board (without the ESP module soldered) to the programming pads on the back of the M.2 module.

 ![programming pads](programmingpads.jpg)

+### Programming the ESP8266
+Connect a headless WEMOS D1 Mini board to the Programming pads then upload your code using the arduino IDE with the WEMOS D1 Mini Board selected.
+Also make sure to write the html and image files to the ESP8266 via SPIFFS by selecting Tools --> ESP8266 Sketch Data Upload.
+You may need to add the ESP8266 boards to your boards manager as well as the libraries used in the original Arduino code.